simonvanvliet/Image2Insight/Setup/setup_conda.md

 ---

 ## Create new Conda Environment
-- For each project we will use a seperate conda environment.
+- For each project we will use a separate conda environment.
 - You can create a new conda environment with the following command:

 ```